garrandall/popular-music-data/tracks/married-men-bette-midler.md

 They do it, they do it, they do it, they do it.
 Can't help but lovin'.
 Oh, honey, they do it and then they do it again.
-Ooh, make you feel real good!
+Oh, make you feel real good!
 Ow!
 They do it and then they do it again.
 They love you and leave you